apassiou/PlexPostProc/README.md

 I wanted to create a very, very simple script to do the conversion with no frills.
 All seems to be working fine in its current state so I'm happy to share with the world.

+**2024-07-24 apassiou Update:**
+- This update adds NVENC hardware encoding.
+For this function it requires Nvidia video card such as Quadro P620 (cheap) or Quadro P1000.
+Almost any Nvidia card made after 2016/2017 should work.
+AV1 requires cards newer than 2022.
+Nvidia did raise simultaneous streams for all limited cards up to 8 (from 3).
+- New options for HW_CODEC and HW_QUALITY as they mean different things for SW (CPU) and HW (GPU) encoding.
+HW_QUALITY 32 is about the same bitrate as CPU QUALITY 26.
+- Performance difference between CPU (i5 8500) hevc and GPU (Quadro P1000) hevc_nvenc encoding is 5x faster.
+- Requires ffmpeg compiled with the following flags (which may have dependancies such an Nvidia SDK and Nvidia driver).
+Pre-compiled ffmpeg binaries for Ubuntu (Debian) are provided in this repository:
+  --enable-libfdk-aac
+  --enable-libfreetype
+  --enable-libx264
+  --enable-libx265
+  --enable-cuda-nvcc
+  --enable-cuda-llvm
+  --enable-ffnvcodec
+  --enable-libnpp
+  --enable-vaapi
+  --enable-hwaccel=h264_vaapi
+  --enable-nonfree

 **2022-02-02 apassiou Update:**
 - This update mostly focuses on ffmpeg configuration changes.
 Added menu to customize framerate, quality, audio downmixing and codec selection
 - You need FFMPEG with HEVC (libx265) to use FFMPEG.
 Recommended Ubuntu 20.04 or later to utilize libx265 3.2+